Bug #9039

 When I try date::locate_zone without witty, it works.
 When I don't link date-tz, I get a compile error.

-Updated by Torsten Schulz about 3 years ago
+Updated by Torsten Schulz over 3 years ago

 I spend a lot time into it last days.
 So I found out that the example "locale" is compiling and running.